 In addition to the credo, they have values that influence every interaction that retail employees have with a customer.
 They even fit into a neat acrostic format.

-Apple aren't the only company out there delivering great a customer service experience.
-If you're after more real-world examples, Zappos customer service philosophy is another you can learn from.
+Apple isn't the only company out there delivering great a customer service experience.
+If you're after more real-world examples, Zappos' customer service philosophy is another you can learn from.

 Wondering why it’s not enough just to tell your employees to “be nice” and be done with it?
 While that technically is an option, this kind of ad hoc approach leads to an inconsistent customer experience, which is the last thing you want.